roryogorman/Crafts-by-Ainhoa/README.md

 The following steps were taken to deploy this website:
 * Log in into [GitHub](https://www.github.com).
-* Click & open the 'Crafts by Ainhoa' repository.
+* Click & open the  Crafts by Ainhoa  repository.
-* Click on 'Settings' in the toolbar.
+* Click on  Settings  in the toolbar.
-* Scroll down the page to the 'GitHub Pages' section.
+* Scroll down the page to the  GitHub Pages  section.
-* In the 'Source' section, click the dropdown menu currently defaulted to 'None".
+* In the  "Source " section, click the dropdown menu currently defaulted to  "None".
-* Select 'Branch: master' from the dropdown menu, then click 'Save'.
+* Select  "Branch: master " from the dropdown menu, then click  "Save ".
 * The page will re-load automatically.
 * Scroll down again to the same section "GitHub Pages".
 * Now at the top of this section, you will see a link that says "Your site is published at [https://roryogorman.github.io/Crafts-by-Ainhoa/](https://roryogorman.github.io/Crafts-by-Ainhoa/)".